|NEWS / ANNOUNCEMENTS|

 BHAGAVATA MELA NATAKA MAHOTSAV, a unique blend of bhakti, music, dance

-and drama, is scheduled to be held on and from the 19th May 2010.
+and drama, was held on and from the 19th May 2010.
 The centuries

 old Utsav is held annually with religious fervour in the sannidhi of Lord